According to the United States Patent and Trademark Office,

 Depending on what it is you’re trademarking, you might have more than one class you need to file it for.
 Keep in mind that you have to pay per class.

 Remember, a good or service might fall under several different classes, and you’ll do well to include them all (even though it will be expensive).
+However, if money is an issue, then you should at the very least register the most important class, then with time you can add others.

 Aside from using the web address above for searching classes, make sure to also check the updates that USPTO makes on their website.
 Here is where you need to go to check the 2019 updates for classes that also include explanations.